acm-uic/student-task-manager-sig-mobile-dev/README.md

 ## New Members
 <h1></h1>

-[!IMPORTANT]
+> [!IMPORTANT]
-> Key information users need to know to achieve their goal

-Be sure to join the ACM server if you haven't already.
+> Be sure to join the ACM server if you haven't already.
 DM me if you need the link: ani_bytes <- My username